ruoyann/tp/docs/DeveloperGuide.md

 #### Design considerations

 **Behaviour of filters with multiple tags:**
-* **Current choice:** Filtering by tags show study spots that all specified tags.
+* **Alternative 1 (current choice):** Filtering by tags show study spots that all specified tags.
-* **Alternative 1:** Filtering by tags show study spots that contain at least one of the specified tags.
+* **Alternative 2:** Filtering by tags show study spots that contain at least one of the specified tags.

 The current choice was chosen as it is intuitive and most modern desktop applications follow this behaviour.